firarasl/bosch/README.md

 choices.
 To manage the existing polls, you have to click on the desired question in the previous page.
 A pop up window will be opened to make changes.

+## Documentation
+To view documentation of this app, use the link: http://127.0.0.1:8000/admin/doc/ Alternatively, you can use the button with a book icon in the right corner of the first page in admin panel.
+After choosing desired topics, information will be displayed.

 ### Voting process